davidc6/cs-knowledge/notes/os/process.md

 program of the current process.
 All code (text) and data in the process is loss and replaced by the executable of the new program.

+A process can become a "zombie" process when terminated but not clean up yet.
+Parent process is responsible for cleaning up children zombie processes.

+If a parent process is idle which child process is running, it can issue a wait() syscall which moves it off the ready queue until the termination of the child.
+The parent then waits for the child process to complete with the wait() syscall.
+A process terminates when the final statement is reached.
+It asks the OS to delete it via the exit() system call.
+All the resources of the process then are deallocated and reclaimed by the OS.

 #### OSes